flexera-public/policy_templates/saas/fsm/inactive_users_by_dept/README.md

 This policy has the following input parameters required when launching the policy.

+- *Inactive Days Threshold* - Number of inactive days to trigger an incident
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify

 ## Prerequisites